Chart Color Schemes

 Central Highlands is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Australian Aboriginal were overrepresented at 4.0% versus 4.6% regionally, and Hungarian was higher at 0.3% compared to 0.1%.
+Notably, Australian Aboriginal were overrepresented at 4.0% versus 4.6% regionally, while Hungarian stood at 0.3%, higher than the regional 0.1%.

 Frequently Asked Questions - Diversity